 - 1. Protecting children's rights to play, learn and have a voice. - 2.
 Keeping parents and carers involved in children's development. - 3.
-Governors & staff leading the way on quality.

-- 4. Working in partnership with health professionals and schools. - 5.
+Governors & staff leading the way on quality. - 4.
+Working in partnership with health professionals and schools. - 5.
 Being ethical, respectful and tolerant.

-This policy will be monitored and updated annually unless there are changes to national admissions policies for schools which affect Church Hill & Low Hall's practice.
+This policy applies to applicants for the September 24 and in-year applicants for the academic year 24-25.
+It will be reviewed in Spring 2025 for the 25-26 intake.
+Thereafter it will be monitored and updated annually unless there are further changes to national admissions policies for schools which affect Church Hill & Low Hall's practice.